evaera/Aurora/README.md

 Auras can provide Effects (with various parameters), which are used to actually make changes to the world.
 Effects are explicitly defined by the developer just like Auras.
 Unlike Auras, however, an Effect can only exist once per Agent, and they are automatically created and destroyed based on what Effects are provided by the current set of Auras.

-Effects are made up of three functions: a `Constructor`, a `Destructor`, and a `Reducer`.
+Effects are made up of four functions, which are all optional: `Constructor`, `Reducer`, `Apply`, and `Destructor`.

 - The `Constructor` is called whenever one of the Auras starts providing this Effect.
 It can be used to create any necessary objects needed to enact or display this Effect.
   - For example, if you want to display a "dizzy" indicator above a player when they are stunned, this function could create that and put it inside the character.
-- The `Reducer` is called every update cycle, and takes in any parameters given by Auras which are providing this Effect.
-It is then the Reducer's job to determine what changes to make to the world state.
+- The `Reducer` is called every update cycle, and takes in any parameters given by Auras which are providing this Effect as an array.
+It is then this function's job to *reduce* these values into one value and then return it.
+- The `Apply` function is called immediately after the Reducer, and it is given whatever `Apply` returned as arguments.
+This function should actually make a change in the world based on the reduced value it is given.
+This separation is enforced so that the reduced value can be captured for `Agent:GetLastReducedValue` to work as expected.
 - The `Destructor` is called when there are no longer any Auras providing this Effect.
 It can be used to clean up any objects that were created in the Constructor.

 ### Definition